A by-law relating generally to the transaction of the affairs of the Old Ottawa South Community Association Inc.

 9 VOTING, BOARD OF DIRECTORS

 Questions arising at any meeting of Directors shall be decided by a majority of votes.
-In the case of an equality of votes, the Chairperson, shall have the deciding vote.
-All votes at such meeting shall be taken by ballot if so demanded by any Director present, but if no demand be made, the vote shall be taken in the usual way by assent or dissent.
+In the case of an equality of votes, the Chairperson, shall have a second deciding vote.
+All votes at such meetings shall be taken by ballot if so demanded by any Director present, but if no demand be made, the vote shall be taken in the usual way by assent or dissent.
 A declaration by the Chairperson that a resolution has been carried and an entry to that effect in the Minutes shall be admissible in evidence as prima facie proof of the fact without proof of the number or proportion of the votes recorded in favor of or against such resolution.
-In the absence of the President, his duties may be performed by the Vice-President or such other Director as the Board may from time to time Appoint for that purpose.
+In the absence of the President, his/her duties at Directors’ meetings may be performed by the Vice-President or such other Director as the Board may from time to time appoint for that purpose.

-Without in any way derogating from the foregoing, the Directors are expressly empowered, from time to time to purchase, lease or otherwise acquire, alienate, sell, exchange or otherwise dispose of shares, stocks, rights warrants, options and other securities, land, buildings and other property, moveable and immovable, real or personal, or any right or interest therein owned by the corporation, for such consideration and upon such terms and conditions as they deemed advisable.
+Without in any way derogating from the foregoing, the Directors are expressly empowered, from time to time to purchase, lease or otherwise acquire, alienate, sell, exchange or otherwise dispose of shares, stocks, rights, warrants, options and other securities, land, buildings and other property, moveable and immovable, real or personal, or any right or interest therein owned by the Association, for such consideration and upon such terms and conditions as they deem advisable.

 11 EXECUTIVE COMMITTEE

-The Board of Directors may by resolution establish sub-committees with such mandates and functions and funding as the Board may from time to time determine.
-Each sub-committee shall appoint at least one (1) Chairperson.
-The spending authority of the sub-committee Chairpersons is limited to the budgeted mandates as approved, from time to time, by the Board.
+The Board of Directors may by resolution establish Committees with such mandates and functions and funding as the Board may from time to time determine.
+For each Committee, the Board shall appoint at least one (1) Chairperson; all Committee Chairpersons must be Members of the Association, and at least one (1) Chairperson of each Committee must be a Director.
+The spending authority of the Committee Chairpersons is limited to the budgeted mandates as approved, from time to time, by the Board.

 13 OFFICERS OF ASSOCIATION

-There shall be a President, a Vice-President, a Secretary and a Treasurer or In lieu of a Secretary and Treasurer, a Secretary Treasurer and such other Officers as may hold more than one office except the offices of President and Vice-President.
-The President and Vice-President shall be elected by the Board of Directors from Among their number at the first meeting of the Board after the annual election of such Board of Directors, provided that in default of such election the then incumbents, being members of the Board, shall hold office until their successors are elected.
-The other Officers of the corporation shall be elected by the Board of Directors and must be Members of the Association but need not be members of the Board and in the absence of written agreement to the contrary, the employment of all Officers shall be settled from time to time by the Board.
+There shall be a President, a Vice-President, a Secretary and a Treasurer or in lieu of a Secretary and Treasurer, a Secretary Treasurer, and such other Officers as may hold more than one office except the offices of President and Vice-President.
+The President and Vice-President shall be elected by the Board of Directors from among their number at the first meeting of the Board after the election of Directors at the Annual Meeting, provided that in default of such election the then incumbent Directors shall hold office until their successors are elected.
+The other Officers of the Association shall be elected by the Board of Directors and must be Members of the Association but need not be Directors and if any such other Officers are employed by the Association, in the absence of written agreement to the contrary, the terms of such employment shall be settled from time to time by the Board.

 14 DUTIES OF PRESIDENT AND VICE-PRESIDENT

-The President shall, when present, preside at all meetings of the Members of the Association, the Board of Directors and the Executive Committee.
-The President shall also be charged with the general management and supervision of the affairs and operations of the Association.
-The President with the Secretary or other Officers appointed by the Board for such purposes shall sign all by-laws.
-During the absence or inability of the President, his duties and powers may be exercised by the Vice-President, and if the Vice-President or such other Director as the Board may from time to time appoint for such purpose, exercises any such duty or power, the absence or inability of the President shall be presumed with reference thereto.
+The President shall, when present, preside as Chairperson at all annual, other general, and special meetings of the Association, the Board of Directors and the Executive Committee.
+The President shall also be charged with leading and supervising the administration of the Association.
+The President, with the Secretary or other Officer(s) appointed by the Board for such purposes, shall sign all by-laws.
+During the absence or inability of the President, his/her duties and powers may be exercised by the Vice-President, and if the Vice-President or such other Director as the Board may from time to time appoint for such purpose, exercises any such duty or power, the absence or inability of the President shall be presumed with reference thereto.

 15 DUTIES OF SECRETARY

 The Secretary shall be ex-officio Clerk of the Board of Directors.
-He/she shall ensure that a record of all facts and minutes of all proceedings in the books kept for that purpose.
-He/she shall give all notices required to be given to Members and to Directors.
-He/she shall be the custodian of the seal of the Association and of all books, papers, records, correspondence, contracts or other documents belonging to the Association which he/she shall deliver up only when authorized by resolution of the Board of Directors to do so and to such person or persons as may be named in the resolution, and he/she shall perform such duties as may from time to time be determined by the board of Directors.
+He/she shall ensure that a record of all facts and minutes of all proceedings is recorded in the books kept for that purpose.
+He/she shall give all notices required to be given to Residents of Old Ottawa South, to Members and to Directors.
+He/she shall be the custodian of the seal of the Association and of all books, papers, records, correspondence, contracts or other documents belonging to the Association which he/she shall deliver up only when authorized by resolution of the Board of Directors to do so and to such person or persons as may be named in the resolution, and he/she shall perform such other duties as may from time to time be determined by the Board of Directors.

 16 DUTIES OF TREASURER

-The Treasurer, or person performing the usual duties of a Treasurer, shall Ensure that a full and accurate account of all receipts and disbursements of the Association is kept in proper books of account and shall ensure the deposit of all monies or other valuable effects in the name and to the credit of the Association in such bank or banks as may from time to time be designated by the Board of Directors.
-He/she shall disburse the funds of the Association under the Direction of the Board of Directors, taking proper vouchers therefor and shall render to the Board of Directors at the regular meetings thereof, or whenever required of him/her, an account of all his/her transactions as Treasurer, and of the financial position of the Association.
+The Treasurer, or person performing the usual duties of a Treasurer, shall ensure that a full and accurate account of all receipts and disbursements of the Association is kept in proper books of account and shall ensure the deposit of all monies or other valuable effects in the name and to the credit of the Association in such bank or banks as may from time to time be designated by the Board of Directors.
+He/she shall disburse the funds of the Association under the Direction of the Board of Directors, or under the direction of the Finance Committee as may be authorized by the Terms of Reference of such Committee approved by the Board of Directors, taking proper vouchers therefor and shall render to the Board of Directors at the regular meetings thereof, or whenever required of him/her, an account of all his/her transactions as Treasurer, and of the financial position of the Association.
 He/she shall also perform such other duties as may from time to time be determined by the Board of Directors.

 18 EXECUTION OF DOCUMENTS

-Deeds, transfers, licences, contracts, agreements or engagements on behalf of the Association shall be signed by either the President or Vice-President and by The Secretary; the Secretary shall fix the seal of the corporation to such Instruments as require the same.
-Contracts in the ordinary course of the Association's operations may be entered into on behalf of the Association by the President, Vice-President, Secretary or by any other person authorized by the Board.
+Deeds, transfers, licences, contracts, agreements or engagements on behalf of the Association shall be signed by two (2) persons selected from the President, Vice-President, Secretary and Executive Director of the Association, at least one of which must be the President or Vice-President.
+The Secretary (or Executive Director, if so authorized) shall affix the seal of the corporation to such Instruments as require the same.
+Contracts in the ordinary course of the Association's operations may be entered into on behalf of the Association by the President, Vice-President, Secretary, Executive Director, or by any other person authorized by the Board.

-Notwithstanding any provisions to the contrary contained in the bylaws of The Association, the Board of Directors may at any time by resolution direct the manner in which, and the person or persons whom, any particular instrument, contract or obligations of the Association may or shall be executed.
+Notwithstanding any provisions to the contrary contained in the by-laws of the Association, the Board of Directors may at any time by resolution direct the manner in which, and the person or persons by whom, any particular instrument, contract or obligations of the Association may or shall be executed.

-The Membership shall consist of such persons, being residents of Old Ottawa South, as are admitted as Members of the Association.
+The Membership shall consist of such persons, being residents of Old Ottawa South, as are admitted and in good standing as Members of the Association.

-Each Member in good standing shall be entitled to one vote on each question arising at any special or general meeting of the Members.
-Corporations, partnerships and other legal entities may vote through a duly authorized proxy.
+Each Member shall be entitled to one vote on each question arising at any special or general meeting of the Members.

 Possession of a valid membership certificate, signed by a member of the Board, shall be valid proof of membership.

-Members in good standing may resign by resignation in writing, which shall be effective upon acceptance thereof by the Board of Directors.
+Members may resign by resignation in writing, which shall be effective upon acceptance thereof by the Board of Directors.

 Membership in the Association is non-transferable and lapses and ceases to exist on the death of a Member.
-Membership shall also lapse automatically upon non-payment of dues, fees, annual membership fees and any special fees, dues or assessments fixed by the Board of Directors.
-Payment of the amount of any outstanding and unpaid dues, fees or assessments shall entitle a Member to be readmitted as a Member of the Association.
+Membership shall also lapse automatically upon non-payment of any dues, fees, annual membership fees and any special fees, dues or assessments fixed by the Board of Directors.
+Payment of the amount of any outstanding and unpaid dues, fees or assessments shall entitle a Resident of Old Ottawa South to be readmitted as a Member of the Association.

 Dues or fees shall be payable by Members in such amount or amounts and at such time or times as shall be determined by the Board of Directors.
-Payment of such dues or fees shall entitle a Resident to become a Member in good standing as provided for in paragraph 17 herein and to vote on all questions arising at meetings of Members.
+If any dues or fees have been determined, their payment is a prerequisite for a Resident of Old Ottawa South to become and remain a Member as provided for in paragraph 19 herein and to vote on all questions arising at meetings of Members.

 21 ANNUAL AND OTHER MEETINGS OF MEMBERS